-The Plan covers certain prescribed contraceptives and contraceptive devices for eligible female participants with no copayment, coinsurance or deductible.
+The Plan covers certain prescribed contraceptives and contraceptive devices for eligible female participants with no cost sharing, i.e., no copayment, coinsurance or deductible.
 In all cases the drug or other contraceptive item must be prescribed by a physician or Allied Health Professional.
-Prescribed generics and single source brands will be covered with no cost-sharing.
+Prescribed generics and single source brands will be covered.
 Standard time limits for dispensing of such items apply.
 Please contact CVS Caremark directly at 866-282-8503 if you have questions about what prescribed items are covered.